-Today we welcome Stelter’s Senior Gift Planning Consultant, Lynn Gaumer, J.D., to get her thoughts on the current state of donor advised funds.
+Today we welcome Stelter’s Senior Gift Planning Consultant, Lynn M. Gaumer, J.D., to get her thoughts on the current state of donor advised funds.

 Across the country, donor advised fund administrators are seeing unprecedented levels of grant recommendations.
 Many donors transfer cash and securities to these funds every year—sometimes keeping these assets in the charitable savings account for a rainy day.

 Well, guess what?
 It’s raining.
 Hard.
 And your donors are taking note.
 Let’s look at what is happening right now in the DAF world.

 Schwab Charitable reports more than $3.3 billion in outgoing grants during fiscal year 2020—an all-time high.
 This represents a 24% increase in grant volume.

 National Philanthropic Trust reports that the number of grants made rose a record-breaking 54% to $2.11 billion, with a 26% increase in the number of charities, in fiscal year 2020.